Aaron Laffey: New York Mets

-Return to the Toronto Blue Jays
+Toronto Blue Jays (second stint)

 On April 23, 2013, the Blue Jays announced that they had claimed Laffey on waivers.
 He made his first start for the 2013 Blue Jays on April 26 against the New York Yankees, filling in for Josh Johnson, who was scratched due to a sore right triceps.
-Laffey pitched 2 2/3 innings, giving up 2 earned runs on 2 hits and walking 5 batters.
+Laffey pitched 2 2/3 innings, giving up two earned runs on two hits and walking five batters.
 He was designated for assignment following the game.
 The Blue Jays announced on April 29 that Laffey had refused an assignment to the Buffalo Bisons, and had become a free agent.

 Los Angeles Dodgers

 On April 30, 2013, Laffey signed a minor league contract with the Los Angeles Dodgers.
 He was assigned to the Triple-A Albuquerque Isotopes on May 2.
-In 11 starts for the Isotopes, he was 4–3 with a 5.61 ERA.
+In 12 games (11 starts) for the Isotopes, he was 4–3 with a 5.61 ERA.
 He was released on July 1, 2013.

 Milwaukee Brewers

-He signed a minor league contract with the Milwaukee Brewers on July 11, 2013.
+Laffey signed a minor league contract with the Milwaukee Brewers on July 11, 2013.
+He became a free agent following the season on November 4.